Fraternity & Sorority Life

 Many members of our Greek Community serve in leadership roles within their chapters, as well as across campus.
 Members can be found serving as Resident Advisors, Peer Leaders, Orientation Leaders and Campus Ambassadors, in addition to being involved with the Campus Activities Board (CAB), IMPACT and Athletics.

 All fraternities and sororities at USC Upstate have a minimum grade point average (GPA) associated with joining and maintaining membership in their chapter.
 Some chapters have chosen to have a higher minimum GPA than required by their headquarters.
-Each semester, the Office of Student Life posts the Fraternity and Sorority Life Honor Roll which features members with a semester GPA of 3.5 or higher.
+Beginning January 2019, the Office of Student Life will post the Fraternity and Sorority Life community score card so that prospective members can make more informed decisions.

 NPHC organizations limit their membership to students at USC Upstate.
 NPHC organizations host Information and Interest Meetings where they discuss their chapter’s history, philanthropy and requirements to become a member.
 Students who apply and are accepted for membership would then participate in Membership Intake, the process of educating and initiating new members into an individual chapter.